andywiranata/jetproxy/README.md

   - **HTTP Caching**: Reduces response times and backend load by caching frequently accessed resources using in-memory or Redis-based caching.

 ### Enhanced Security
 JetProxy ensures your API is secure with robust authentication capabilities, including support for external authentication services.
 The `ForwardAuth` middleware allows seamless integration with external authentication mechanisms, enabling token validation and role-based access without tying security to a single system.
-This flexibility helps meet diverse security needs.

 ### Simplicity and Efficiency
 JetProxy eliminates the need for constant manual updates by offering straightforward YAML configuration and real-time adjustments.
 Its intuitive design reduces operational complexity, enabling teams to focus on service development rather than maintaining intricate proxy configurations.